dschnare/jekyll-tools/README.md

   # are specified.

   inc/img:
-    # An optional path to a custom hook file for this copy target.
+    # Hooks are optional and only apply to this copy target.
-    # This will override any default hooks.
+    # This will override any default hooks, but will still fallback
+    # to the default hooks if a particular hook is not defined at this level.

     hooks: _hooks/copy-custom.rb